 Some of The Complete Works alums a few years ago.
 Photo taken by Naomi Woddis.
 L-R: Roger Robinson, Malika Booker, Sarah Howe, Rishi Dashidar, Kayo Chinonyi, Jay Bernard, Karen McCarthy-Woolf, Warsan Shire, Adam Lowe, Eileen Pun, Mona Arshi.

-And in 2019 The Brunel International African Poetry Prize entered its seventh year, with joint winners: Nadra Mabrouk (Egypt) and Jamila Osman (Somalia).
+2019 The Brunel International African Poetry Prize entered its seventh year, with joint winners: Nadra Mabrouk (Egypt) and Jamila Osman (Somalia).
 As African poets are now proliferating and getting published and recognised across the globe.
 I’m currently cooking up another literature project advocating inclusion.
 My aim is to always place our under-told voices on the map: to help develop craft, build careers and literary communities; to value our perspectives and validate our cultures and to get our stories out there – taken seriously and read widely.
 Brunel University is the primary funder of this prize, and every year I work closely with Kwame Dawes, founder of the African Poetry Book Fund, on this and his prizes.

 Winners 2019: Nadra Mabrouk & Jamila Osman